 Actions:

-Goal: Build a comprehensive understanding of the current codebase.
+Goal: Build a comprehensive understanding of the current codebase, informed by the preliminary direction from Phase 0.

 Actions: